steilerDev/homebridge-openhab2-complete/README.md

 {
     "name": "An items name, as shown in Homekit later", "type": "temp",
-    "item": "Itemname-within-OpenHAB",
+    "currentTempItem": "Itemname-within-OpenHAB",
+    "tempUnit": "Celsius",
     "batteryItem": "Itemname-within-OpenHAB",
     "batteryItemInverted": "false"
 }
 ```
-* `item`: The openHAB item representing the current temperature
+* `currentTempItem`: The openHAB item representing the current temperature
   * Needs to be of type `Number` within openHAB
+* `tempUnit` *(optional)*: Gives the measurement unit of the thermostat.
+HomeKit always expects the input to be in degrees celsius, therefore specifying Fahrenheit as a unit, the plugin will convert the values to be shown correctly on the fly.
+  * Default: `Celsius`
+  * Allowed values: `Celsius` & `Fahrenheit`
 * `batteryItem` *(optional)*: The openHAB item representing a battery warning for this accessory.
 If the item has the state `ON` or `OPEN` the battery warning will be triggered
   * Needs to be of type `Switch` or `Contact` within openHAB
 * `batteryItemInverted` *(optional)*: If `batteryItem`'s state needs to be interpreted inverted, set this value to `"true"`